-Google will require on-campus employees to get vaccinated
+Google becomes first major tech company to mandate vaccines as delta wave climbs

 Google is the first major tech company to require its employees to get vaccinated before returning to work, Google CEO Sundar Pichai said in a Wednesday note to employees.

 Citing growing levels of infections in much of the country due to the delta variant, Pichai says the new policy will roll out to U.S. offices in the coming weeks, and to more far-flung regions in the coming months.
 The rule will apply only to locations where vaccines are readily available, Pichai wrote.

 The company is also extending its voluntary work-from-home plan until October 18.

-Note: This story has been updated with Google’s response to questions and further context.